 |How should players move on the soccer field?
 What types of runs and movements should soccer players make?
 Based on a players position on the soccer field, how should they move or make runs to open up space for other players on the field?
 And what movements lead to goal scoring opportunities.
 These are just some of the key soccer positional movement questions we’ll try to answer below.
-The main thing is to always be aware of where you are on the field, where your teammates are and where the defenders and opposing team is positioned.
+The main thing is to always be aware of where you are on the field, where your teammates are and where the defenders on the opposing team are positioned.

-The player with the ball (let’s say the right back) can then play the ball inside to the first forward or to the forward who is posting up deeper into their opponents area.
-The post up forward can either try to receive the ball while he or she posts up or check towards the ball after the other forward makes the initial run back to the ball.
-The first forward then takes up the deeper position.
-Checking in and out and exchanging positions makes up the movement of the forwards.
+The player with the ball (let’s say the right back) can then play the ball inside to the first forward or to the forward who is posting up deeper into their opponents’ area.
+A forward who’s posting up can either try to receive the soccer ball while he or she posts up or check towards the ball after the other forward makes the initial run back to the soccer ball.
+Remember, don’t wait for the ball to come to you but attack it.

-The two forwards are aligned in a pair in the center of the field and the closest forward checks back to the ball at an angle, to the right or left.
+With a lineup that has two forwards aligned in a pair in the center of the soccer field, the closest forward checks back to the ball at an angle, to the right or left.
 The reason you check back at an angle is to open up the space behind you for another player to run into and to give the passer the space or target to play the ball into.

 It is really two runs: checking back to the ball, and then if that isn’t on, making a run back into the middle.
 Meanwhile, the other, posting up forward, can check back to the ball, and the other forward spins to offer support.
 Again, a cycle of switching positions and checking back to the ball.
 Here, the idea with these runs is that the defenders have to pass on the attacker to another defender to mark them.

 Soccer Basics – Positioning and Movement

 They keep the game very simple, giving the ball and getting it back when they have more space and time.
 If they’re under pressure they lay the ball back and then get the ball again when they’re better positioned to make a pass, dribble or shoot.
-Of course these two players are exceptional, with their ability to hold the ball under pressure and make the killer pass.
+Of course these two football players are exceptional, with their ability to hold the ball under pressure and make the killer pass.
 They never shy away from receiving a pass while they’re under pressure.

-Back Door Cuts
+Back Door Cuts in Soccer

-When you’re checking back to the ball, and you see that the defender is too close to you, marking you tightly, break into the space behind them.
-This is something that develops over time, and understanding between you and your teammates.
+For back door cuts, this is something that develops over time, it’s an understanding between you and your teammates.
 They see what’s happening and make the right pass.
 Make the initial run back to the ball a little slower, and then break behind the defense in a quick burst.
 Barcelona players are masters at this too, especially on the wing.

 Defensive movements are mostly in support and cover positions.
-NOt diving in or going for a tackle unless you have support.
+Not diving in or going for a tackle unless you have support.
 Pressuring the ball to force the attacker to get their head down so they can’t see the field and then winning the ball straight away when the chance is there.
 The key though is keeping the attacker in front of you and make them play the ball backwards.

 When on offense, a defender moves the ball around to relieve pressure, as in switching the ball into an open area of the field or playing the ball into a midfielder or forward and then getting it back.
-Defenders for the most part hold their positions in the back, however, in today’s game, some of the most dangerous attackers are outside fulbacks like Dani Alves, Maicon or Sergio Ramos.
+Defenders for the most part hold their positions in the back, however, in today’s game, some of the most dangerous attackers are outside defenders like Dani Alves, Maicon or Sergio Ramos.
 These players are constantly running and often get into attack by overlapping or making delayed runs into the attack when the time is right.
 Just watch how much Alves pairs up with Messi for Barcelona as they attack down the line.